 Long surgical procedures (intermittent administration): Initial: 0.3 to 1.1 mg/kg; administer 0.04 to 0.07 mg/kg at appropriate intervals as needed.

 Note: Pretreatment with atropine may reduce occurrence of bradycardia.
 Initial dose of succinylcholine must be increased when nondepolarizing agent pretreatment is used because of the antagonism between succinylcholine and nondepolarizing neuromuscular-blocking agents (Miller 2010).
-When the cumulative dose of succinylcholine exceeds 2 to 4 mg/kg under general anesthesia or succinylcholine is administered by continuous infusion, transition from a phase I to a phase II block may occur.
+When the cumulative dose of succinylcholine exceeds 2 to 4 mg/kg under general anesthesia, transition from a phase I to a phase II block may occur.
 If phase II block is suspected, diagnosis should be confirmed by peripheral nerve stimulation prior to administration of an anticholinesterase drug (Hilgenberg 1981).

 Refer to adult dosing.

 Note: Dose to effect; doses will vary due to interpatient variability.
 Use carefully and/or consider dose reduction in patients with reduced plasma cholinesterase activity due to genetic abnormalities of plasma cholinesterase or when associated with other conditions (eg, electrolyte abnormalities, neuromuscular disease); prolonged neuromuscular blockade may occur.
 Initial dose of succinylcholine must be increased when nondepolarizing agent pretreatment used because of the antagonism between succinylcholine and nondepolarizing neuromuscular-blocking agents (Miller 2010).
 Because of the risk of adverse effects including malignant hyperthermia and cardiac arrhythmias, surgical or long-term paralytic use (ie, continuous IV infusion) is not recommended (Coté 2013; Fisher 1999).